-4.5 Discussion
+4.5 DISCUSSION

-4.5.1 Variables in Dependencies.
+4.5.1 Variables in Dependencies

 The majority of configuration dependencies only involve configuration values read from configuration file, while some configuration dependencies could also include variables whose values can only be evaluated at runtime.
-The following code snippet (from a value relationship dependency) illustrates the latter:
+The following code snippet illustrates the latter.